floklimm/shinyTutorial/shinyTutorial.md

 > Make all nodes' size five-fold their degree with the code above.

-For the final task, we do not provide code but you should be able to combine the introduced functions:
+For the final task, we do not provide code but you should be able to combine some of the functions that have been introduced in this tutorial.
+You will need to modify the SERVER and the UI file.

-> Create a new input-slider (or alternatively, radio buttons, or a selection box) that allows the user to change the proportionality factor of the node size.
+> Create a new input-slider that allows the user to change the proportionality factor of the node size.
+> Can you move the new slider to the `Network Plot` tab?

+Congratulations!
+You have created your first Shiny app that interactively illustrates a co-authorship network!

 ### Optional: Publish the application (Internet required)
 Thus far, we run the application on our local machine.
 The main aim for creating the app, however, is to make it accessible to other scientists.
 To do this, there are two options:
 1. Share the script publicly (e.g., on GitHub) so that other scientists can run it on their machine, or
 2. Share the app as a webpage.

-The latter is the most user friendly.
+The latter is the more user friendly.
 To share the app as a webpage we need a server that is publicly available.
 Shiny provides a free service under [Shinyapps](shinyapps.io) which can be used to share up to five applications.
 (This is also the service that we used for [scPPIN-online](https://floklimm.shinyapps.io/scPPIN-online/).)

 > Sign up to the free tier of shinyapps.io and make your application available.